 Easy, just set achievable targets and take note of when you want to achieve them respectively.
 Also, make regular updates about what you have accomplished.
 That feeling of accomplishment you get upon completing a task should serve as a motivating factor for you to continue with the task you set for yourself.

 The world is full of distractions which range from social media to popular television shows and the latest movie releases.
 Even birthdays and other celebrations can sometimes be a distraction.

-But since Ramadan is about to come to an end, why not go on a social media cleanse or give up watching the television for a while.
-This way, you are making an attempt to stop yourself from seeing things which are innappropriate, or people who are dressed immodestly during this holy month.
-By respecting the month, Allah will surely recognise your efforts and reward you.
+But since Ramadan is about to come to an end, why not go on a social media cleanse or give up watching the television for a while?
+This way, you are making an attempt to stop yourself from seeing things that are inappropriate, or people who are dressed immodestly during this holy month.
+By respecting the month, Allah will surely recognize your efforts and reward you.